 - B. Presence of nonresidents in the residence halls unless required to attend a class, program, event, or fulfill another campus obligation and/or escorted by a current resident.
 Nonresidents must follow all sign-in procedures. - C. Failure to comply with policies established in various residence halls for the protection of the privacy, rights, privileges, health or safety of the community (refer to Community Guide: Housing Policies & Procedures). - 11.
 Misuse, Abuse, or Theft of Computer Resources.
 Failure to comply with acceptable use of IT resources policies, which can be found at APM 11.50.1.1 Acceptable Use of Information Technology Resources and APM 11.50.1.2 Internet Acceptable Use Policy. - 12.
 Gambling.
 Conducting, organizing, promoting, or participating in any activity involving games of chance or gambling. - 13.
-Hazing.
-Georgia law prohibits hazing and Georgia Gwinnett College does not condone hazing in any form.
-Hazing is defined as any intentional, negligent, or reckless action, activity or situation that causes or has the potential to cause another pain, embarrassment, ridicule, or harassment, regardless of the individual's willingness to participate.
-Such actions and situations include, but are not limited to, the following: - Forcing or requiring the drinking of alcohol or use of other substance; - Forcing or requiring the consumption of food or any other substance; - Calisthenics (push-ups, sit-ups, jogging, runs, etc.); - "Treeing's"; - Paddle swats; - Line-ups; - Theft of any property; - Road trips; - Scavenger hunts; - Causing fewer than six (6) continuous hours of sleep per night; - Conducting activities that do not allow adequate time for study; - Forcing or requiring nudity at any time; - Performing acts of personal servitude for members (e.g., driving them to class, cleaning their individual rooms, serving meals, washing cars, shopping, laundry, etc.); - Forcing or requiring the violation of College policies, federal, state or local law; - Other conduct used to coerce club or organization membership. - 14.
+Hazing: As defined in APM 4.6.3, hazing is any intentional, knowing, or reckless act committed by a person (whether individually or in concert with other persons) against another person or persons, regardless of the person's willingness to participate in such activity, that (1) is committed in connection with or as a condition or precondition of gaining acceptance, membership, office, or other status in a school organization; and (2) endangers or is likely to endanger the physical or mental health or safety of the person, and such risk is above the reasonable risk encountered in the course of participation in GGC or the student organization (such as the physical preparation necessary for participation in an athletic team).
+Hazing includes, but is not limited to, the following acts: - Coercing a person through the use of social or physical pressure to consume any food, liquid, alcohol, drug, or other substance which subjects the person to a likely risk of vomiting, intoxication, or unconsciousness; - Whipping, beating, striking, electronic shocking, placing of a harmful substance on someone's body, or similar activity; - Causing, coercing, or otherwise inducing sleep deprivation, exposure to the elements, confinement in a small space, extreme calisthenics (e.g., push-ups, sit-ups, jogging, runs, etc.), or other similar activity; - Causing, coercing, or otherwise inducing another person to perform sexual acts; - Forcing or requiring nudity at any time; - Any activity that places another person in reasonable fear of bodily harm through the use of threatening words or conduct; - Performing acts of personal servitude for members (e.g., driving them to class, cleaning their individual rooms, serving them meals, covering their personal expenses, washing their cars, shopping, laundry, etc.); or, - Any activity that induces, causes, or requires another person to perform a duty or task that involves a violation of GGC policies or a criminal violation of local, State, Tribal, or Federal law. - 14.
 Interference with the Orderly Operation of the Student Integrity or any investigative process.
-This includes investigations handled by any College office, including but not limited to, Office of Student Integrity, Office of Diversity and Equity Compliance and Human Resources.
-Examples of specific prohibited actions include but are not limited to the following: - A. Unreasonably delaying the student integrity process by failing to schedule or appear for a meeting as requested by a College official. - B. Intentionally providing false, distorted, or misrepresented information to a College official or body or knowingly initiating a false complaint. - C. Disrupting the orderly operation of a student integrity proceeding. - D. Attempting to discourage an individual's proper participation in, or use of, the student integrity process.
+This includes investigations handled by any college office, including but not limited to, Office of Student Integrity, Office of Diversity and Equity Compliance and Human Resources.
+Examples of specific prohibited actions include but are not limited to the following: - A. Unreasonably delaying the student integrity process by failing to schedule or appear for a meeting as requested by a college official. - B. Intentionally providing false, distorted, or misrepresented information to a college official or body or knowingly initiating a false complaint. - C. Disrupting the orderly operation of a student integrity proceeding. - D. Attempting to discourage an individual's proper participation in, or use of, the student integrity process.